bcahn7/STAT545-hw-An-Byeongchan/hw03/STAT545-hw03-An-Byeongchan.md

  2007       47          8     15        1         0

 - Find countries with interesting stories.
 Open-ended and, therefore, hard.
 Promising but unsuccessful attempts are encouraged.
 This will generate interesting questions to follow up on in class.

+I tried to see if there was any linear relationship between gdp(or gdpPercap) and lifeExp.
+Thus, I fixed the time period (year) to 2007. (gdp was calculated as gdpPercap*pop)
+First of all, I tried to make a plot of lifeExp versus gdp (and then gdpPercap) in each continent.
+However, the plots showed that there was no linear relationship between them.
+Then, I tried to scale gdp(and gdpPercap) in log10.

 ```r
 g5 <- gapminder %>%